Legal Technology: Top best software for law firms in 2023 | LegaMart Articles

 E-Discovery software

-This software is designed to help legal professionals search, collect, preserve, review, and produce electronic documents and data during the discovery phase of litigation.
+This software for law firms is designed to help legal professionals search, collect, preserve, review, and produce electronic documents and data during the discovery phase of litigation.
 It allows litigators to retrieve evidence swiftly and cost-effectively from numerous electronic sources.
 In addition, the software is used to manage electronically stored information.

 Some of the features of eDiscovery software include; – data collection from various sources; data processing like removing duplicate files and converting files to a format that is searchable and reviewable; data review by providing tools for tagging, coding and allowing multiple users to review and collaborate on the same set of documents; and data production by allowing the production of data in a variety of formats such as PDF, and TIFF as well as providing tools for redacting confidential information.
 Examples of eDiscovery software are Relativity, Nuix, and Logikcull.